The Sheridan Arts Foundation

 The Sheridan Arts Foundation (SAF) was founded in 1991 by Sandra and Keith Carradine as a 501(c) (3) non-profit organization to:

-- Preserve the historic Sheridan Opera House as an arts and cultural resource for the Telluride community
+- Restore and preserve the historic Sheridan Opera House as an arts and cultural resource for the Telluride community

 - Bring quality arts and cultural events to Telluride

 - Provide local and national youth with access and exposure to the arts through education

 The Sheridan Opera House is a stunning theater with a variety of configurations suitable for concerts, movies, lectures, conferences, weddings and more.
 To learn more about renting the Sheridan Opera House, go to our rental web page.

 Built by J.A.
 Segerberg in 1913 as a vaudeville theater and cultural center, the Sheridan Opera House attracted variety shows, orchestras and touring theater companies.
 In the early 1990s, the Sheridan Opera House was in jeopardy of commercial development, but was saved from demolition by the creation of the Sheridan Arts Foundation and restoration efforts taken on by The Colorado Historical Society.
 Learn more about the History of the Opera House.

 Since its creation in 1991, the Sheridan Arts Foundation has continuously served to fulfill its three-part mission to protect and preserve the historic Sheridan Opera House as an arts and cultural resource for the Telluride community, bring quality arts and cultural events to Telluride & provide local and national youth with access and exposure to the arts through education.
 See our historic restoration process here.

 - Wild West Fest program: hosting 30-50 youth from various Boys and Girls Clubs across the country in Telluride for a week of confidence-boosting activities including the Chip Allen Mentorship Program each summer since 1992.
 Children attend at no cost to their families.